Property Development and Valuation

 - Property Valuer.

-Graduates meet the educational requirements for Graduate Members of the Australian Property Institute.
+Graduates meet the educational requirements for the Royal Institution of Chartered Surveyors and Graduate Members of the Australian Property Institute.
 Following two years of work experience in valuation and sitting a professional interview, graduates can become Certified Practising Valuers recognised by the Land Valuers Licensing Board.
 Graduates can (after required work experience) become Real Estate Agents holding the Triennial Certificate for the Real Estate and Business Agents Supervisory Board.

 Credit for previous study